yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 If filesystem is not set the default filesystem and block device will be applied and blockdevice, external_size and external_base_address will be ignored

 ### Configuration functions API.
+Applications must call the function **storage_configuration()** to instantiate the required configuration.
+This function is defined as weak to allow the replacement of this function with a completely different implementation of the instantiation of components.
-Base on the parameter above a different setup function will be called automatically.
-Below is a list of setup function and their description.
+Below is a list of setup functions that will be called by storage_configuration() in each case, and their description.

 ```
 #if MBED_CONF_STORAGE_STORAGE == NULL